 There are three positive aspects, though: First, Tom's character is very consistent with previous episodes like "Vis-à-Vis" or "Thirty Days" and several less obvious occasions - or is it already too stereotypical?
 Anyway, I appreciate if the writers stick to what they have once established, instead of frequently adding completely new characteristics to a person.
 It might be interesting to ask how much of Tom's excitement about the project was inoculated on him by Alice, considering that tinkering is his passion anyway.
 Second, my concern that B'Elanna wouldn't play a role (again) in a story built around Tom proved false.
 Much too often the authors seemed to have forgotten that they are a couple since "Day of Honor".
 Third, the acting was excellent.
 I liked the interaction of Robert Duncan McNeill, Roxanne Dawson and the subtly seductive Claire Rankin as Alice.

-There is still one question that bothers me though: How can Tom's vital functions be monitored and how can B'Elanna's image be projected through Alice's multiphasic shields?
+- Nitpicking: There is still one question that bothers me.
+How can Tom's vital functions be monitored and how can B'Elanna's image be projected through Alice's multiphasic shields?

-Remarkable joke(?): "We have already a full complement of shuttles."
-(Chakotay) - Stop, rewind, play.
+- Remarkable joke(?): "We have already a full complement of shuttles."
+(Chakotay) - Stop, rewind, play, point and laugh.
 Yes, he really said that, the ship's chief shuttle scrapper, sincere like the boy lying about the whereabouts of mum's chocolate while still munching the last bit of it.

 Is this "Tuvix", part 2?
 Many aspects have been rehashed, even the "new" Tuvok's reluctance to undergo the surgery to restore his former self - fortunately without armed guards taking him to sickbay this time.
 The main difference is that its not about the hybrid (and definitely temporary) person Tuvix, but here the very two individuals Tuvok and Neelix are the subject of the main plot.
 If I recall correctly, we have seen something like a stroke patient only once and very briefly before, after Uhura's mind had been wiped out by Nomad in TOS: "The Changeling".
 Most times, it was "only" something like accelerated aging or alien parasites that crew members suffered from and changed their behavior.
 Therefore it was new and remarkable to see Tuvok (and Tim Russ playing him) try to cope with his disability and explore his own personality again.
 The key scene of the episode seems to be the one when Tuvok recognizes what he has lost ("I *was* an extraordinary fellow.").
 I can understand that regaining the lost abilities is a long and painful way, and that it is probably easier to do something else, even contrary, just not to be frequently reminded of the loss.